Using Living Trusts As A Will Substitute

 USING A LIVING TRUST AS A WILL SUBSTITUTE

-2. Assets held in the trust can be used in the same manner as if they were still in your name.
+- Assets held in the trust can be used in the same manner as if they were still in your name.
 This includes eligibility for STAR and veterans exemptions if you transfer your home into the trust.

-3. For assets held in trust, there is a step-up in basis to the date of death value, which often saves capital gains taxes for your heirs.
+- For assets held in trust, there is a step-up in basis to the date of death value, which often saves capital gains taxes for your heirs.

-4. Living trust assets avoid probate.
+- Living trust assets avoid probate.
 Assets held in a living trust are non-probate assets.
 If planning is done right, you may be able to save the cost and complications of probate.

+- Assets held in a living trust are not available for Medicaid recovery.
+This means that if you receive Medicaid prior to your passing, Medicaid cannot be paid back from assets in the trust.
+Why?
 Because under present law, Medicaid cannot seek recovery against non-probate assets, which includes all assets held in trust.
-This is a good feature of NY law but is not true in all states.
+This particular benefit of New York law is not true in all states.
 For now, Medicaid can only seek reimbursement (after you die) from probate assets.